s3prl/s3prl/docs/source/tutorial/upstream_collection.rst

 This entry expects you to provide the source of the checkpoint: :code:`ckpt`, which should be the local path or a url of the checkpoint converted by :code:`s3prl/upstream/multires_hubert/convert.py` ( from a regular fairseq checkpoint.)
-For more available checkpoints, please check `https://github.com/facebookresearch/fairseq/blob/main/examples/mr_hubert/README.md`_
+For more available checkpoints, please check `Fairseq official release <https://github.com/facebookresearch/fairseq/blob/main/examples/mr_hubert/README.md>`_
-Related converted checkpoints are also at `https://huggingface.co/s3prl/mr_hubert`_
+Related converted checkpoints are also at `S3PRL HuggingFace Repo <https://huggingface.co/s3prl/mr_hubert>`_

 multires_hubert_base